hyperjumptech/monika/docs/src/pages/guides/examples.md

 }
 ```

-In the configuration above, the first request will execute fetch all users available.
+In the configuration above, the first request will fetch all users from `https://reqres.in/api/users`.
+Then in the second request, Monika will fetch the details of the first user from the first request.
 If there are no triggered alerts, the response returned from the first request is ready to be used by the second request using values from `{{ responses.[0].data }}`.

-An example of the first request response should be like this:
+Let's say the response from fetching all users in JSON format as follows:

 ```json
 {